Nebo15/sage/README.md

 By default, compensations are not protected from critical errors and would raise an exception.
-This is done to keep simplicity and follow "let it fall" pattern of the language, thinking that this kind of errors should be logged and then manually investigated by a developer.
+This is done to keep simplicity and follow "let it fall" pattern of the language, thinking that these kind of errors should be logged and then manually investigated by a developer.

 But if that's not enough for you, it is possible to register handler via `with_compensation_error_handler/2`.
 When it's registered, compensations are wrapped in a `try..catch` block